Edzelf/Itag/README.md

 If you have a buzzer attached, is will beep whena new iTag is found or when the pushbutton on the iTag is activated.
 Debug lines are on the serial port (115200 Bd).

-The sketch uses a modified NimBLE library.
-It is included in the zip file.

 ![alt text](https://github.com/Edzelf/Itag/blob/main/itag.jpg?raw=true)